-Roasted butternut squash is a delicious and healthy side dish recipe to make for lunch and dinner and serve with beef, chicken and fish.
+Roasted butternut squash is a delicious and colorful side dish recipe to make for lunch and dinner, and serve with beef, chicken, and fish.
 This tutorial will show you how to roast butternut squash in a very easy and simple way.

-I love butternut squash as you can see by the amount of butternut squash I have on my site.
-One of my favorites are: Roasted Butternut Squash Mash, 20-minutes Butternut Squash Soup, No Bean Butternut Squash Chili and Roasted Butternut Squash Cauliflower Salad.
+I love butternut squash, as you can see by the number of butternut squash recipes I have on my site.
+Some of my favorites are: Roasted Butternut Squash Mash, 20-Minute Butternut Squash Soup, No Bean Butternut Squash Chili, and Roasted Butternut Squash Cauliflower Salad.

-So, today I’m sharing with you this roasted butternut squash recipe, which is my favourite way to eat butternut squash.
-It’s loaded with flavour and the best part, you can always change things around by adding seasonings to the squash before roasting, and add spices like cumin, garlic powder, coriander or even cinnamon, cloves and nutmeg too.
-This roasted butternut squash recipe is also great with chicken breast as a side, baked salmon or even pork chops.
+So, today I’m sharing with you this roasted butternut squash, which is my favourite way to eat butternut squash.
+It’s loaded with flavor, and the best part, you can always change things around by adding seasonings to the squash before roasting, and add spices like cumin, garlic powder, coriander, or even cinnamon, cloves, and nutmeg too.
+This roasted butternut squash recipe is also great with chicken breast as a side, baked salmon, or even pork chops.
 Enjoy!

 How to peel butternut squash